Skip to main content

 • Contributions must be made before the beneficiary reaches age 18.

-There are a variety of financial aid packages, from scholarships to federal student loans.
+There are various financial aid packages, from scholarships to federal student loans, which you’ll most likely need to renew annually.
 These options can be used to supplement your education savings.

 • Often, grants and scholarships don't have to be paid back.